 All of these initiatives originate in a state-of-the-art media complex that is considered one of the best journalism education facilities in the nation.
-It is equipped with 14 digital newsrooms and computer labs, three TV studios, 385 digital student work stations, the Cronkite Theater, the First Amendment Forum and the latest and most sophisticated technology found anywhere.
-The school is located in the heart of the nation’s sixth largest city, with easy access to internships at media companies and to news events and sources at major sports and cultural complexes and government agencies and offices.
+It is equipped with 14 digital newsrooms and computer labs, three TV studios, 385 digital student work stations, the Morgan Murphy Theater, the First Amendment Forum and the latest and most sophisticated technology found anywhere.
+The school is located in the heart of the nation’s fifth-largest city, with easy access to internships at media companies and to news events and sources at major sports and cultural complexes and government agencies and offices.

 Each year, we draw extraordinarily bright, inquisitive, passionate and diverse students from across the country.
-Over the past decade, our students have consistently led the country in national journalism competitions.
-In 2018-2019 alone, Cronkite students earned more awards than any other school in the nation in the Society of Professional Journalists’ Mark of Excellence competition and the Broadcast Education Association’s Festival of Media Arts awards and has finished in the top 10 in the Hearst Journalism Awards, often called the Pulitzers of college journalism.
+Our students consistently lead the country in national journalism competitions.
+In 2018-2019 alone, Cronkite students earned more awards than any other school in the nation in the Society of Professional Journalists’ Mark of Excellence and the Broadcast Education Association’s Festival of Media Arts competitions and tied for the most awards in the Hearst Journalism Awards, often called the Pulitzers of college journalism.
 Cronkite students have won four international Robert F. Kennedy Journalism awards – again the most of any university in the country.